eclipse/ponte/README.md

-    -m, --mqtt-port <n>  the mqtt port to listen to -p, --http-port <n>  the http port to listen to -a, --coap-port <n>  the coap port to listen to -d, --db <path>      the path were to store the database -c, --config <c>     the config file to use (override every other option)
-    -v, --verbose        set the bunyan log to INFO --very-verbose       set the bunyan log to DEBUG
+    -m, --mqtt-port <n>  the mqtt port to listen to -p, --http-port <n>  the http port to listen to -a, --coap-port <n>  the coap port to listen to --host <host>        the host to listen to --coap-host <host>   the host to listen to for coap requests --mqtt-host <host>   the host to listen to for mqtt requests --http-host <host>   the host to listen to for http requests -d, --db <path>      the path were to store the database -c, --config <c>     the config file to use (override every other option) -v, --verbose        set the bunyan log to INFO --very-verbose       set the bunyan log to DEBUG
 ```